San Diego Toreros football: Divisional championships

 From 2001–2005, the Pioneer Football League was divided into North and South Divisions.
 As winners of the Pioneer Football League's North Division, San Diego has made one appearance in the Pioneer Football League Championship Game, in 2005.
 The Toreros also shared the Division title with Valparaiso in 2003, but the tie-breaker allowed the Crusaders to represent the division in the championship game.

 Playoff appearances

 NCAA Division I FCS

 San Diego has made five appearances in the FCS playoffs.
 Their overall record is 2–5.

 NCAA Division III

 The Toreros made one appearances in the NCAA Division III football playoffs, with a combined record of 0-1.

+Future non-conference opponents

+Announced schedules as of November 4, 2025.